-If a hard disk partition has any error or bad sector, it probably cause unexpected data loss or other trouble.
-Therefore, it is necessary to check partition for errors and bad sectors and fix problem in time if you realize that there is something wrong the hard disk partition on your computer.
+If a hard disk partition has any error or bad sector, it probably cause unexpected data loss or other troubles.
+Therefore, it is necessary to check partition for errors and bad sectors and fix problem in a regular way especially it's a hdd or external usb disk.

 On Windows computer, you can run Windows built-in Error-checking tool to check partition for errors / bad sectors and fix the problem